MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/model-tables-as-skills-ur.md

 - Assign the new skill to agents.
 - Update your classification rules.

-But Customer Service already stores information about the customers you serve and the products you support.
 Traditional skill-based routing results in duplicated data and effort because you're creating skills from product and customer data you've already entered.

 However, if you model the "Product" and "Customer" columns in your tables as skills, you eliminate duplication of both data and effort&mdash;and you don't need to write classification rules.